Single-cylinder engine

 A single-cylinder engine, sometimes called a thumper, is a piston engine with one cylinder.
-This engine is often used for motorcycles, motor scooters, go-karts, all-terrain vehicles, radio-controlled vehicles, portable tools and garden machinery (such as lawnmowers, cultivators, and string trimmers).
+This engine is often used for motorcycles, motor scooters, motorized bicycles, go-karts, all-terrain vehicles, radio-controlled vehicles, power tools and garden machinery (such as chainsaws, lawn mowers, cultivators, and string trimmers).
 Single-cylinder engines are made both as 4-strokes and 2-strokes.

 Characteristics

 Compared with multi-cylinder engines, single-cylinder engines are usually simpler and compact.
 Due to the greater potential for airflow around all sides of the cylinder, air cooling is often more effective for single cylinder engines than multi-cylinder engines.
 This reduces the weight and complexity of air-cooled single-cylinder engines, compared with liquid-cooled engines.

 Drawbacks of single-cylinder engines include a more pulsating power delivery through each cycle and higher levels of vibration.
 The uneven power delivery means that often a single-cylinder engine requires a heavier flywheel than a comparable multi-cylinder engine, resulting in relatively slower changes in engine speed.
 To reduce the vibration level, they often make greater use of balance shafts than multi-cylinder engines, as well as more extreme methods such as a dummy connecting rod (for example the Ducati Supermono).
 These balancing devices can reduce the benefits of single-cylinder engines regarding lower weight and complexity.

 Most single-cylinder engines used in motor vehicles are fueled by petrol (and use a four-stroke cycle), however diesel single-cylinder engines are also used in stationary applications (such as the Lombardini 3LD and 15LD).

 A variation known as the split-single makes use of two pistons which share a single combustion chamber.